 Groundwater.
 Groundwater in the Valley is generally divided into two categories: principal and shallow.
 Principal groundwater is the source of 15 percent of our drinking water supply and is located several hundred feet below ground.
 Shallow groundwater is located near the surface in the central part of the Valley and along the washes to the east.
-Generally, the shallow groundwater is of poor quality.
-In areas with very shallow groundwater, dewatering is often necessary, especially areas near Boulder Highway.
+Generally, the shallow groundwater, dewatering is often necessary, especially areas near Boulder Highway.